College of Business

 Transfer Credit

 Prairie View A&M University has formal agreements with several area community colleges for course transfer to ensure a smooth transition for students with an associate degree to a baccalaureate degree program.
-The College of Business will generally accept credit for freshman and sophomore level courses from community colleges which may be applied to the student's respective degree plan.
+The College of Business will generally accept credit for freshman and sophomore-level courses from community colleges, which may be applied to the student's respective degree plan.
 For additional details, contact the Department Head or Dean.

 Graduate Programs in Business